 JAMStack sites do not require a server connection because these are static supercharged sites and the client only gets a static HTML file (and the linked assets too, of course).
 But where are they served from?
 JAMStack sites are traditionally hosted on your preferred VCS (GitHub, GitLab, etc.) and get deployed to CDN’s near your customers.
 This means extraordinary low latency, fast loading times, and no vulnerable servers/connections.

 Need to scale?
 No problem, providers handling it through CDN.
 Leave this frustration of containers and load balancers on monolithic projects.
 Worried about costs?
 You don’t have to be!
 Start for free, then pay only for bandwidth once you have reached over thousands of page views and data transfers.

 With JAMStack you have two options.
 First, go fully static and update data by coding when you need it.
 It isn’t user friendly, but it works.
 The second option is to use a headless CMS or API, which is fully detached from your application.
 A fully featured CMS system tailored to your needs.
 It could be a database backed one, or Markdown based.

 Is JAMStack the Future?

-Well, there are some serious disputes surrounding whether JAMStack is the future, mostly by Matt Mulenweg, Wordpress Co-Founder.
+Well, there are some serious disputes surrounding whether JAMStack is the future, mostly by Matt Mulenweg, WordPress Co-Founder.
 But the industry is definitely growing and going in this direction.
-One of the biggest players in the JAMStack field is Netlify which reached 1 million devs this year, and lots of other big corporations have started using it.
-Some of those corporations include Nike, Spotify, IBM, Figma, AirBnB, Braun, Hopper, Victoria Beckham Beauty, Figma, and counting...
+One of the biggest players in the JAMStack field is Netlify which reached 1 million devs in 2020, and lots of other big companies have started using it.
+Some of those corporations include Nike, Spotify, IBM, Figma, AirBnB, Braun, Hopper, Victoria Beckham Beauty, Figma, Louis Vuitton, and counting…